 Drug information provided by: IBM Micromedex

-It is very important that your doctor check your progress at regular visits to see if the medicine is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that the medicine is working properly.
 Blood tests may be needed to check for unwanted effects.
 Be sure to keep all appointments.

-This medicine may increase your chance of bleeding or bruising.
-This risk is higher if you have poorly controlled high blood pressure, a heart infection, ulcers of the stomach, or other bleeding problems.
-Check with your doctor right away if you notice any unusual bleeding or bruising, black, tarry stools, blood. in the urine or stools, or pinpoint red spots on your skin.
+This medicine may increase your risk of bleeding or bruising.
+This risk is higher if you have poorly controlled high blood pressure, a heart infection, stomach ulcers, or other bleeding problems.
+Check with your doctor right away if you notice any unusual bleeding or bruising, black, tarry stools, blood in the urine or stools, or pinpoint red spots on your skin.
 Avoid picking your nose.
 If you need to blow your nose, blow it gently.

-This medicine may increase your chance of serious bleeding or nerve problems in your spine.
+This medicine may increase your risk of serious bleeding or nerve problems in your spine.
 This risk is higher if you have a catheter in your back for pain medicine or anesthetics, or have an injection into your spine (sometimes called an "epidural" or "spinal").
-Other things that increase this risk are traumatic or repeated epidural or spinal punctures in the past, spinal deformity, previous spinal surgery, or use of other medications that increase the risk of bleeding.
-Check with your doctor right away if you develop weakness or numbness in your legs or feet, or incontinence of urine or stools.
+Other factors include traumatic or repeated epidural or spinal punctures in the past, spinal deformity, previous spinal surgery, or use of other medications that increase the risk of bleeding.
+Check with your doctor right away if you develop weakness or numbness in your legs or feet, or loss of urine or bowel control.

-Call your doctor right away if you start having pain in chest, groin, or legs, especially the calves, difficulty with breathing, severe, sudden headache, slurred speech, sudden, unexplained shortness of breath, sudden loss of coordination, sudden, severe weakness or numbness in the arm or leg, or vision changes.
+Call your doctor right away if you start having pains in the chest, groin, or legs, especially the calves, difficulty with breathing, severe, sudden headache, slurred speech, sudden, sudden loss of coordination, sudden, severe weakness or numbness in the arm or leg, or vision changes.
 These may be symptoms of thromboembolism.

 Be careful when using a regular toothbrush, dental floss, or toothpick.
 Your medical doctor, dentist, or nurse may recommend other ways to clean your teeth and gums.
 Check with your medical doctor before having any dental work done.